quangounet/simple-wheeled-robot/README.md

 - Choose the SD card you wish to write your image to.
 - Review your selections and click 'WRITE' to begin writing data to the SD card.
 - Navigate to the `boot` folder of the SD card
-  - Creat an empty file named `ssh`.
+  - Create an empty file named `ssh`.
-  - If you want to access to the Pi via wifi and connect it to the internect, creat `wpa_supplicant.conf`, and paste the following into the file (modify `ssid` and `psk` accordingly)
+  - If you want to access to the Pi via wifi and connect it to the internect, create `wpa_supplicant.conf`, and paste the following into the file (modify `ssid` and `psk` accordingly)
   ```
     country=SG
     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev